GustavoHBDuarte/health-insurance/README.md

 <h1>2- Assumptions</h1>

 <br>
-<p><font size="3">For the purpose of the development, model implementation and business we will be assuming the hiring client reaches out potential customers making random calls.</font></p></br>
+<p><font size="3">For the purpose of the development, model implementation and business we will be assuming the hiring client reaches out potential customers by making random calls.</font></p></br>